joergen7/cre/README.md

 ![Syntax: expression](priv/logic_syntax_expr.png)

+#### Notion of Reduction

-Next, we extend the syntax by defining the concept of a value *v*, i.e., an expression that can be the result of an evaluation:
+Before we introduce the notion of reduction for the above logic, we need to extend the syntax by defining the concept of a value *v*, i.e., an expression that can be the result of an evaluation and that can play the role of an operand in a redex:

 ![Syntax: value](priv/logic_syntax_value.png)

-#### Notion of Reduction

-A worker reduces a redex in the usual way:
+Now we are ready to define the notion of reduction in form of the binary relation n.
+There should be no surprises here.

 ![E-neg-true](priv/logic_e-neg-true.png)